Illinois Invest in Kids Act

 How does this affect The Frances Xavier Warde School and the Children at the Crossroads Foundation?

-The Children at the Crossroads Foundation (CATC) is applying to become an SGO under the Act.
-If approved, authorized donations to CATC would be eligible for the 75% tax credit and could be directed to FXW.
-CATC would then use the contributions to fund scholarships for FXW students.
+The Children at the Crossroads Foundation (CATC) is an SGO under the Act.
+Authorized donations to CATC are eligible for the 75% tax credit and can be directed to FXW.
+CATC can use the contributions to fund scholarships for FXW students.

 How many credits are available?

 The Department can issue up to $75 million in tax credits per calendar year; the credits are divided proportionally into 5 regions within the state (FXW is in Region 1).

 What benefits does a taxpayer receive for making a qualified contribution?